Dolli028/C-internet-browser-example-1-/README.md

-# C-internet-browser-example-1-
+# C-internet-browser-example-1
-A simple internet browser in C with a black list of sites you cannot visit
+A simple multi process web browser created in C with a black list of sites you cannot visit.